MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/planning/defining-project-scope.md

     organization has appetite for.

 You should also consider what functional pieces you can deliver in usable chunks.
-It won't do anybody any good if your app only delivers halfway on several features;<!--Suggested.--> plan to deliver each component in a working form, end to end.
+It won't do anybody any good if your app only delivers halfway on several features; plan to deliver each component in a working form, end to end.
 Even if it doesn't yet have every feature you want, deliver something that can be used.
 Your project plan should specify what you'll deliver in each phase.